vegaprotocol/specs/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md

 ### API

-- [ ] Equity-like share of each active LP can be obtained via the API (<a name="0042-LIQF-016" href="#0042-LIQF-016">0042-LIQF-016</a>)
+- Equity-like share of each active LP can be obtained via the API (<a name="0042-LIQF-016" href="#0042-LIQF-016">0042-LIQF-016</a>)
-- [ ] Liquidity score of each active LP can be obtained via the API (<a name="0042-LIQF-017" href="#0042-LIQF-017">0042-LIQF-017</a>)
+- Liquidity score of each active LP can be obtained via the API (<a name="0042-LIQF-017" href="#0042-LIQF-017">0042-LIQF-017</a>)

 ### Distribution

-- [ ] If `market.liquidity.providers.fee.calculationTimeStep > 0` and an LP submits a new liquidity commitment halfway through the distribution step then they receive roughly 1/2 the fee income compared with the next epoch when they maintain their commitment and that sees the same trade value. (<a name="0042-LIQF-018" href="#0042-LIQF-018">0042-LIQF-018</a>)
+- If `market.liquidity.providers.fee.calculationTimeStep > 0` and an LP submits a new liquidity commitment halfway through the distribution step then they receive roughly 1/2 the fee income compared with the next epoch when they maintain their commitment and that sees the same trade value. (<a name="0042-LIQF-018" href="#0042-LIQF-018">0042-LIQF-018</a>)

-### successor market
+### Successor market

 - If an LP has virtual stake of `11000` and stake of `10000` on a parent marketID=`m1` and a new market is proposed and enacted as `m2` with `m1` as its parent market and the LP submits a commitment of `10000` to `m2` during the "Pending" period, see [lifecycle](./0043-MKTL-market_lifecycle.md) then for the duration of the first `market.value.windowLength` after the opening auction ends the LP has virtual stake of `11000` and stake of `10000` on `m2`. (<a name="0042-LIQF-031" href="#0042-LIQF-031">0042-LIQF-031</a>)
 - If an LP has virtual stake of `11000` and stake of `10000` on a parent marketID=`m1` and a new market is proposed and enacted as `m2` with `m1` as its parent market and the LP submits a commitment of `20000` to `m2` during the "Pending" period, see [lifecycle](./0043-MKTL-market_lifecycle.md) then for the duration of the first `market.value.windowLength` after the opening auction ends the LP has virtual stake which must be result of the virtual stake obtained from `m1` with the `delta=10000` added on, so virtual stake of `21000`, assuming all other LPs committed exactly the stake they had on `m1`. (<a name="0042-LIQF-032" href="#0042-LIQF-032">0042-LIQF-032</a>)
 - If an LP has virtual stake of `11000` and stake of `10000` on a parent marketID=`m1` and a new market is proposed and enacted as `m2` with `m1` as its parent market and the LP submits a commitment of `5000` to `m2` during the "Pending" period, see [lifecycle](./0043-MKTL-market_lifecycle.md) then for the duration of the first `market.value.windowLength` after the opening auction ends the LP has virtual stake obtained from `m1` with the `delta=-5000` added on (i.e. 5000 removed). (<a name="0042-LIQF-033" href="#0042-LIQF-033">0042-LIQF-033</a>)
 - If `market.liquidity.providers.fee.calculationTimeStep > 0` and an LP submits a new liquidity commitment halfway through the time interval then they receive roughly 1/2 the fee income compared with the next time interval when they maintain their commitment (and the traded value is the same in both time intervals). (<a name="0042-LIQF-034" href="#0042-LIQF-034">0042-LIQF-034</a>)

 ### Calculating SLA Performance

 - If an LP has an active liquidity provision at the start of an epoch, `market.liquidity.slaCompetitionFactor = 1`, `market.liquidity.commitmentMinTimeFraction = 0.5` and throughout the epoch meets their liquidity provision requirements such that the `fraction_of_time_on_book = 0.75` then their penalty from that epoch will be `0.5`.
 This will be true whether:

   - Their liquidity is all provided at the start of the epoch and then none is provided for the second half (<a name="0042-LIQF-037" href="#0042-LIQF-037">0042-LIQF-037</a>)
   - Their liquidity is provided scattered throughout the epoch (<a name="0042-LIQF-038" href="#0042-LIQF-038">0042-LIQF-038</a>)

 - If an LP has an active liquidity provision at the start of an epoch, `market.liquidity.slaCompetitionFactor = 0`, `market.liquidity.commitmentMinTimeFraction = 0.5` and throughout the epoch meets their liquidity provision requirements such that the `fraction_of_time_on_book = 0.75` then their penalty from that epoch will be `0`. (<a name="0042-LIQF-041" href="#0042-LIQF-041">0042-LIQF-041</a>)
 - If an LP has an active liquidity provision at the start of an epoch, `market.liquidity.slaCompetitionFactor = 0.5`, `market.liquidity.commitmentMinTimeFraction = 0.5` and throughout the epoch meets their liquidity provision requirements such that the `fraction_of_time_on_book = 0.75` then their penalty from that epoch will be `0.25`. (<a name="0042-LIQF-042" href="#0042-LIQF-042">0042-LIQF-042</a>)

 - When `market.liquidity.performanceHysteresisEpochs = 0`:

   - If an LP has an active liquidity provision at the start of an epoch and throughout the epoch always meets their liquidity provision requirements then they will have a `fraction_of_time_on_book == 1` and no penalty will be applied to their liquidity fee payments at the end of the epoch (<a name="0042-LIQF-035" href="#0042-LIQF-035">0042-LIQF-035</a>)
   - If an LP has an active liquidity provision at the start of an epoch and throughout the epoch meets their liquidity provision requirements less than `market.liquidity.commitmentMinTimeFraction` fraction of the time then they will have a full penalty and will receive `0` liquidity fee payments at the end of the epoch(<a name="0042-LIQF-036" href="#0042-LIQF-036">0042-LIQF-036</a>)

 - When `market.liquidity.performanceHysteresisEpochs = n`:

   - If an LP has an active liquidity provision at the start of an epoch, the average `penalty rate` over the previous `n-1` epochs is `0.75` and throughout the epoch they always meet their liquidity provision requirements then they will have a `fraction_of_time_on_book == 1` for the latest epoch a penalty rate of `0.75` will be applied to liquidity fee payments at the end of the epoch (<a name="0042-LIQF-039" href="#0042-LIQF-039">0042-LIQF-039</a>)
   - If an LP has an active liquidity provision at the start of an epoch, the average `penalty rate` over the previous `n-1` epochs is `0.5` and throughout the epoch they always meet their liquidity provision requirements then they will have a `fraction_of_time_on_book == 1` for the latest epoch a penalty rate of `0.5` will be applied to liquidity fee payments at the end of the epoch (<a name="0042-LIQF-039" href="#0042-LIQF-039">0042-LIQF-039</a>)
   - If an LP has an active liquidity provision at the start of an epoch, the average `penalty rate` over the previous `n-1` epochs is `0.5` and throughout the epoch they never meet their liquidity provision requirements then they will have a `fraction_of_time_on_book == 0` for the latest epoch a penalty rate of `1` will be applied to liquidity fee payments at the end of the epoch (<a name="0042-LIQF-040" href="#0042-LIQF-040">0042-LIQF-040</a>)